Fahad-1515/Breakout-PyQt6/README.md

 Physics-based gameplay innovations

 Audio integration to complement our visual systems

-📜 License
-This groundbreaking implementation is licensed under MIT License - see the LICENSE file for details.

 🏆 Recognition
 This project represents the cutting edge of Breakout-style games, featuring innovations not found in any other implementation.
 Experience the future of arcade gameplay today!